techniq/layerchart/docs/src/content/components/ChartGroup.md

 :example{name="highlight-only"}

+### Synced legend

+Series highlight and visibility are shared — hovering a legend item fades that series on every chart, and clicking one hides it everywhere.
+Series are matched by key, so a chart is only affected by keys it has.

+:example{name="synced-legend"}

 ### Programmatic control

 `ChartGroupState` is plain reactive state, so buttons and keyboard handlers can drive every chart in the group without touching a chart.